rudderlabs/rudderstack-docs/destinations/klaviyo.md

 });
 ```

-In the above snippet, RudderStack captures the information related to the `Checked Out` event, along with any additional info about that event - in this case the name of the product.
+In the above snippet, RudderStack captures the information related to the `Checked Out` event, along with any additional info about that event - in this case the details of the `Checked out` event.

 A sample server-side `track` call along with user-info looks like th following: